Mu-L/ultralytics/docs/en/tasks/index.md

 <img width="1024" src="https://github.com/ultralytics/docs/releases/download/0/ultralytics-yolov8-tasks-banner.avif" alt="Ultralytics YOLO supported tasks">

+!!! tip "Tasks"

+   Ensure you explicitly specify the task when running inference with different export formats.
+For example, during model initialization, use `task="detect"` or one of the following tasks: `["segment", "pose", "obb"]`.
+For instance: `model = YOLO("path/to/model/file", task="segment")`.

 YOLO11 is an AI framework that supports multiple [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv) **tasks**.
 The framework can be used to perform [detection](detect.md), [segmentation](segment.md), [obb](obb.md), [classification](classify.md), and [pose](pose.md) estimation.
 Each of these tasks has a different objective and use case.

 <p align="center">